-Second, the fact that decreases in STRs are correlated with increased teacher absence underscores the importance of distinguishing between average and marginal rates of corruption and waste in public spending.
-Niehaus and Sukhtankar (2013) propose this terminology in the context of wages paid in a public-works program in India and find that marginal rates of leakage are much higher than average rates.
+this terminology in the context of wages paid in a public-works program in India and find that marginal rates of leakage are much higher than average rates.
 We find the same result in the context of teachers and show that the effective absence rate of the marginal teacher hired is considerably higher than the average absence (because of the increased absence among existing teachers).
 This result, from a large all-India sample, mirrors smaller-sample experimental findings in multiple settings.
-Duflo, Dupas and Kremer (2012), and Muralidharan and Sundararaman (2013) present experimental evidence (from Kenya and India) showing that provision of an extra teacher to schools led to an increase in the absence rate of existing teachers in both settings.
+Duflo et al. (2015), and Muralidharan and Sundararaman (2013) present experimental evidence (from Kenya and India) showing that provision of an extra teacher to schools led to an increase in the absence rate of existing teachers in both settings.
 In other words, additional spending on school inputs (of which teacher salaries are the largest component) was correlated with increased inefficiency of spending.

 Third, improvements in top-down administrative monitoring (inspections) are more strongly correlated with reduced teacher absence than improvements in bottom-up community monitoring (PTA meetings), consistent with experimental evidence on the relative effectiveness of administrative and community audits on reducing corruption in road construction in Indonesia (Olken, 2007).
-More broadly, a growing body of experimental evidence points to the effectiveness of audits and monitoring (accompanied by rewards or sanctions) in improving the performance of public-sector workers and service providers (including Olken (2007) in Indonesia; Duflo, Hanna and Ryan (2012) in India; and Zamboni and Litschig (2013) in Brazil).
-Our panel-data estimates using data from an "as is" nationwide increase in monitoring of schools provide complementary evidence to smaller-scale experiments and suggest that investing in better governance and monitoring of service providers may be an important component of improving state capacity for service delivery in low-income countries (Besley and Persson, 2009; Muralidharan, Niehaus and Sukhtankar, 2016).
+More broadly, a growing body of experimental evidence points to the effectiveness of audits and monitoring (accompanied by rewards or sanctions) in improving the performance of public-sector workers and service providers (including Olken (2007) in Indonesia; Duflo et al. (2012) in India; and Zamboni and Litschig (2016) in Brazil).
+Our panel-data estimates using data from an "as is" nationwide increase in monitoring of schools provide complementary evidence to smaller-scale experiments and suggest that investing in better governance and monitoring of service providers may be an important component of improving state capacity for service delivery in low-income countries (Besley and Persson, 2009; Muralidharan et al., 2016).

 Finally, recent research has pointed to 'misallocation' of capital and labor in low-income countries as an important contributor to lower total factor productivity (TFP) in these settings (Hsieh and Klenow, 2009), and has also documented that a plausible reason for this misallocation is that 'management quality' is poorer in low-income countries, and that public-sector firms are managed especially poorly (Bloom and Van Reenen, 2010).
 Our results provide a striking example of weak management and misallocation in publicly-produced primary education in India (a sector that accounts for over 3% of GDP in spending).
-In particular, our estimates suggest that reallocating a portion of the \$5 Billion/year increase in education spending budgeted for hiring more teachers towards measures focused on reducing teacher absence (for instance, by hiring more supervisory staff) may be a much more cost effective way of increasing effective teacher-student contact time.
-Thus, misallocation is likely to be a first-order issue in this setting, and reallocating education spending towards better governance may substantially increase TFP in publicly-produced education.7
+In particular, our estimates suggest that reallocating a portion of the \$5 billion/year increase in education spending budgeted for hiring more teachers towards measures focused on reducing teacher absence (for instance, by hiring more supervisory staff) may be a much more cost effective way of increasing effective teacher-student contact time.
+Thus, misallocation is likely to be a first-order issue in this setting, and reallocating education spending towards better governance may substantially increase TFP in publicly-produced education.